kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/programScripts.md

 blueData

-:   reference to the current blue project\'s BlueData class
+:   reference to the current blue project's BlueData class

 selectedSoundObjects